learn-co-curriculum/dsc-while-loops-break-and-continue/README.md

 new_list = []
 for num in numbers:
     if len(new_list) > 4:
-        print(f"We have enough even numbers in new_list ({len(new_list)}). break will stop the for loop now") break
+        print(f'We have enough even numbers in new_list ({len(new_list)}). break will stop the for loop now') break
     elif num % 2 == 0:
         new_list.append(num)
     elif num % 2 != 0:
         continue
-        print("i never get executed")
+        print('i never get executed')
-    print(num, "is even.")
+    print(num, 'is even.')
-    print("this does not print for odd numbers\nbecause the continue statement skips\nthe code that follows in the for loop\nand goes straight back to the next element in the for loop")
+    print('this does not print for odd numbers\nbecause the continue statement skips\nthe code that follows in the for loop\nand goes straight back to the next element in the for loop')

 ```